SmirnovaOyama/misaka23323.com/src/articles/test-callouts.md

-# Test Callouts

-This is a test article to demonstrate the new Callouts feature.
+> This is a test article to demonstrate the new Callouts feature.

 :::info
 This is an info callout.